|

 extra ingredients to the Celebrant's Potion.

-Then the healer, Master Dínendal, described examining
+The healer, Master Dínendal, described examining the book

-effect the potion had been intended to have.
+potion had been intended to have.

 "The potion Lady Lessien told us about was, in fact, one

-your Majestyis intended to make her attractive to the celebrant.
+Majestyis intended to make her attractive to the celebrant.

-"The Celebrant's Potion is adulterated with uil fronds to
+"The Celebrant's Potion is adulterated with uil fronds

-the soporific effects of the aeglos root."
+which counteracts the soporific effects of the aeglos root."

 "So the two potions were intended to ensure that Lord Legolas